Version 26.1 now available! Updated for 2026!

 Jump to a question:

 The advanced worksheets are hidden by default to make the spreadsheet less intimidating for new users.
-To show and hide the advanced worksheets use the Show and Hide buttons on the Start Here Worksheet.
+To show and hide the advanced worksheets use the Simple / Advanced menu item in V26.0 and beyond.
+For previous versions, use the Show and Hide buttons on the Start here Worksheet.

 Everyone wants to pay less tax, but the ultimate goal is more money in your pocket.
-The spreadsheet's basic Estate optimizer takes a lifetime approach to maximizing the value of your estate after all taxes, including final estate taxes, are paid.
-This will likely have the side effect of minimizing taxes, but again the focus is on maximizing estate value, not minimizing taxes.
-Running an estate optimization is a sub-step of the other basic optimizers.
+The spreadsheet's optimizer takes a lifetime approach to maximizing the value of your estate after all taxes, including final estate taxes, are paid.
+This will likely have the side effect of minimizing taxes, but the focus is on maximizing estate value, not minimizing taxes.

 The spreadsheet attempts to withdraw and deposit funds in the most tax efficient way possible.